SotiriosZiakas/Copenhagen-Houses-Project/README.md

     a.
 First we read the data from a **csv** to a **pandas dataframe**.

     b.
-Next we use a custom class imported from *build_features* to clean the data.
+Next we use a custom transformer imported from *build_features* to clean the data.

     c.
 Then we use a *preprocessor*, which is actually a *ColumnTranformer*.
 This helps us fill in the missing values using *SimpleImputer* and scale the features with *StandardScaler*.